Edimosphy/Symptom-Medicare/README.md

 ![Screenshot_20260322-070505](https://github.com/user-attachments/assets/f3c64b69-2460-44f0-96f3-d80b39b2dc9f)

 ## APP Deployment
-This health simulated demo app is depolyed on Streamlit The API Keys for the AIis added in the Streamlit secret
+This health simulated demo app is depolyed on Streamlit.
+The API Keys for the AI is added in the Streamlit secret.

 Here is the link of the app **https://symptom-medicare.streamlit.app/**